First 2,000+ acre grass fire threatens Willow Park

 Response from the Willow Park community has been supportive, with residents donating cases of water and Gatorade to the fire department as well as hosting a pancake breakfast.

 The fire in Willow Park is the largest fire out of the three grass fires that occurred in Parker County.
 The second fire was near Agnes, where two small grass fires were started from a welder, damaging several small structures, sheds and open outdoor storage areas.
+Residents affected by this fire have stated that they will need to get in touch with a service similar to trugreen in order to fix the damage to their grass on their properties as well as the greenery in the surrounding areas.

 The third fire that was reported burned in north central Parker County between Poolville and Springtown south of Highway 199 and west of Ross Lane.